darshanypatel/Advanced-Distributed-Systems-Project/README.md

 where `30498` is the nodeport of the new service.
 This command will shift the users to the newly created service.

 6. Now connect to the worker node where the original service is running.
-Then use the following commands to patch the `apache-service`.
+Then use the following commands to patch the `apache-service1`.

 Get the Container ID of the `apache-deployment1` using:
 ```